-in the eddy with a kind of oval landing net.
+(1) Chinook is a jargon which was invented by the Hudson's Bay Company for the purpose of facilitating communication with the different Indian tribes.
+These were so numerous, and their languages so various, that the traders found it impossible to learn them all, and adopted the device of a judicious mixture of English, French, Russian, and several Indian tongues, which has a very limited vocabulary; but which, by the help of signs, is readily understood by all the natives, and serves as a common language. in the eddy with a kind of oval landing net.
 The salmon, wearied by their exertions in overcoming the torrent, rest for a time in the little eddy before making the next attempt to mount the rapid, and are taken in hundreds by these clever fishermen.
 Here and there were Indian graves adorned with numerous flags; and in many instances carved images, nearly the size of life, and elaborately painted, were placed around.
 The dead man's gun and blankets, with most of his other property, were generally suspended to poles about the grave.
 Occasionally we passed an Indian winter store for fish-a rough box, slung in a tree high out of reach.
 Some tribes bury their dead in the same manner.

-About fifteen miles above Yale, the gorge through which the Fraser runs, as it bursts through the Cascade Range, becomes very narrow, and the river flows in a succession of terrific rapids, called the Canons-or canyons, as the word is pronounced for the remaining distance.
-The mountains on each side, 3,000 or 4,000 feet high, seem almost to meet overhead, peak after peak rising in close The Fraser, rarely anything but a proximity. rocky rapid in any part of its course, here goes utterly mad, and foams and rages down the narrow and falling channel at the rate of twenty The volume of water which passes miles an hour. through this outlet, here not more than forty yards in width, will be more readily conceived when it is stated that the Fraser has already collected the waters of over 800 miles, and amongst other rivers receives the Thompson, of almost equal size with itself.
+About fifteen miles above Yale, the gorge through which the Fraser runs, as it bursts through the Cascade Range, becomes very narrow, and the river flows in a succession of terrific rapids, called the Cañons-or canyons, as the word is pronouncedfor the remaining distance.
+The mountains on each side, 3,000 or 4,000 feet high, seem almost to meet overhead, peak after peak rising in close The Fraser, rarely anything but a proximity. rocky rapid in any part of its course, here goes utterly mad, and foams and rages down the narrow and falling channel at the rate of twenty miles an hour.
+The volume of water which passes through this outlet, here not more than forty yards in width, will be more readily conceived when it is stated that the Fraser has already collected the waters of over 800 miles, and amongst other rivers receives the Thompson, of almost equal size with itself.
 Several hundred miles above, each of these rivers expands into a broad and deep stream, more than a quarter of a mile in width; yet at the Cañons the vast accumulation is confined in a channel of less than fifty yards wide.
 Huge rocks stand up in the middle of the stream in several places, the waters escaping by a constricted passage on either side.